-- 4.39 The Conservation Objectives and Favourable Condition Tables for the Northumbria Coast SPA provide an indication of the site's vulnerabilities, as does the Standard Natura 2000 Data Form for the site.
-Further information is available from Natural England's Views About Management (VAM) which covers the component SSSIs. - 4.40 As previously noted, Natural England has not yet produced Supplementary Advice for the SPA and so, in the absence of this document, reference has been made to Regulation 33(2) advice published by English Nature (English Nature, 200014).
+- 4.40 The Conservation Objectives and Favourable Condition Tables for the Northumbria Coast SPA provide an indication of the site's vulnerabilities, as does the Standard Natura 2000 Data Form for the site.
+Further information is available from Natural England's Views About Management (VAM) which covers the component SSSIs. - 4.41 As previously noted, Natural England has not yet produced Supplementary Advice for the SPA and so, in the absence of this document, reference has been made to Regulation 33(2) advice published by English Nature (English Nature, 2000).
 The Regulation 33(2) advice states that the important bird populations require a naturally functional intertidal habitat for roosting, breeding and feeding.
-The most important factors related to this are considered to be: - Current extent and distribution of suitable feeding and roosting habitat (e.g. rocky shores, sand beaches and artificial high tide roosts); - Current extent of suitable breeding habitat (sandy beaches); - Sufficient prey availability (e.g. small fish, crustaceans and worms); - Minimal levels of disturbance. - 4.41 The following vulnerabilities have been reported for the SPA / Ramsar sites (source: Standard Natura 2000 Data Form, JNCC, Version 1.1, 05/05/06): - 4.42 'Little terns are vulnerable to disturbance by tourists in the summer causing reduced breeding success.
-The National Trust employs wardens each summer to protect the little tern colony at Beadnell Bay.' - 4.43 There are two little tern nesting sites within the Northumbria Coast SPA and these are located at Beadnell and Crimdon, both of which are beyond the 6 km visitor pressure catchment within which recreational impacts are being considered (Crimdon is the closer of the two locations and this is c.16 km from the Sunderland City Council area: Beadnell is more than 60 km to the north).
-Consequently nesting little terns are not considered further as it is considered highly unlikely that implementation of the Core Strategy will impact on either nesting site. - 4.44 The Regulation 33(2) (Conservation (Natural Habitats, &c.)
-Regulations 1994) conservation advice identifies noise / visual disturbance and physical loss of habitat as the key vulnerabilities for wintering purple sandpiper and turnstone.
-Survey work carried out in 2014/15 (Arcus Consultancy Services) and 2015/16 (BSG Ecology, 2015) has confirmed that recreational disturbance is a key vulnerability, with both surveys reporting disturbance of purple sandpiper and turnstone.
-Habitat damage, toxic/non-toxic contamination and biological disturbance are also potential vulnerabilities.
+The most important factors related to this are considered to be: - Current extent and distribution of suitable feeding and roosting habitat (e.g. rocky shores, sand beaches and artificial high tide roosts); - Current extent of suitable breeding habitat (sandy beaches); - Sufficient prey availability (e.g. small fish, crustaceans and worms); - Minimal levels of disturbance. - 4.42 The following vulnerabilities have been reported for the SPA / Ramsar sites (source: Standard Natura 2000 Data Form, JNCC, Version 1.1, 05/05/06): - 4.43 'Little terns are vulnerable to disturbance by tourists in the summer causing reduced breeding success.
+The National Trust employs wardens each summer to protect the little tern colony at Beadnell Bay.' - There are two little tern nesting sites within the Northumbria Coast SPA and these are located at Beadnell and Crimdon, both of which are beyond the 6 km visitor pressure catchment within which recreational impacts are being considered (Crimdon is the closer of the two locations and this is c.16 km from the Sunderland City Council area: Beadnell is more than 60 km to the north).
+Consequently nesting little terns are not considered further as it is considered highly unlikely that implementation of the Core Strategy will impact on either nesting site.